hiedt/difs/a_primer_on_modern_control_algorithms/content/ftc_fundamentals.md

   - Only in sensors (vector $e$)
   - Only in plant (matrices $A, B$)
   - In plant and use case ($A, B, r$)
-* - Caused by unknown reasons
+* - Caused by any reason, even by noise and disturbance
   - Caused by environment
   - Caused by environment
-  - Bad design by wrong assumptions of maker/user
+  - Poor design by engineers
+* - Controller **should workaround** fault
+  - Noise must be handled **by filters, not controllers**
+  - Controller **must eliminate** disturbance
+  - Engineers **must consider** model uncertainty during controller design
 ```

 {numref}`fault_vs_others` is just a relative guideline, not a definite truth.
-In reality, they might be identical, correlated, or causal of each other.
+In fact, they might be identical, correlated, or causal of each other.
 For example:

 1. When the ambient temperature becomes too cold (disturbance), an airplane's Pitot tube gets frozen (sensor fault, {numref}`sensor_fault`), causing the befamous crash of [Air France AF447](https://en.wikipedia.org/wiki/Air_France_Flight_447) (failure).
 2. After a long time of heavy operation, intense vibration (model uncertainty) cracks the gear box (actuator fault).